The Entrepreneur and the Bus

 On December 13, 1977, during an NBA game between the Los Angeles Lakers and the Houston Rockets, Lakers forward Kermit Washington threw a punch that shattered the face of Houston player, Rudy Tomjanovich.
 The blow was so devastating that spinal fluid was leaking out of the wound as Tomjanovich was rushed to the hospital.
 His injuries were life threatening and it took several surgeries to repair the damage.
 Jonathan Feigen’s 2018 book “100 Things Rockets Fans Should Know and Do Before They Die,” details how Tomjanovich felt the need to forgive Washington who had apologized to him in 1987.
 Feigen states, “Washington could not have known that Tomjanovich had come to believe that holding resentment is ‘a poison’ people ingest needlessly.
 ‘If I keep those other things, self-destructive things, a part of who I am, I’m missing a good life,’ Tomjanovich said.”

 Here’s the thing.
 When we feel that we’ve been wronged by someone else, harboring feelings of resentment and plotting revenge takes a lot of energy – and worse, it’s negative energy.
 This same energy could be used in positive ways that benefit ourselves and others.
 Someone I know was recently betrayed by a long-time friend.
 She wonders how she’ll ever be able to trust this individual again.
 My response was to ask if deciding in absolute terms that trust is broken forever is the best perspective.
-She asked what I would say to this friend and I responded, “The trust has been broken and it will take a while to earn it back.”
+She asked what I would say to this friend, and I responded, “The trust has been broken and it will take a while to earn it back.”
 Then we move on and live our lives without holding a grudge or resentment.
 It becomes the choice of the transgressor to rebuild the trust or not.
 Dwelling on the situation and replaying it over and over does nothing to undo what happened.

 In our entrepreneurial world it’s extremely important that we operate in a positive sphere.
 No one can harm us unless we allow them to do so.
 Forgiveness is the key even though it may take time for relationships to be repaired.
 Taking this approach allows us to avoid drinking the Entrepreneur’s Poison.